Nashville-Software-School-Assessments/bangazon-client/README.md

 # Layout component example

 This example shows a very common use case when building websites where you need to repeat some sort of layout for all your pages.
-Our pages are: `home`, `about` and `contact` and they all share the same layout and sidebar.
+Our pages are: `home`, `about` and `contact` and they all share the same layout and Navbar.

 ## Preview